smoeding/puppet-sendmail/README.md

 ##### `cf_version`

 The configuration version string for Sendmail.
 This string will be appended to the Sendmail version in the HELO message.
 If unset, no configuration version will be used.
-Default value: undef.
+Default value: `undef`

 ##### `version_id`

 The version id string included in the `sendmail.mc` file.
 This has no practical meaning other than having a user defined identifier in the file.
-Default value: undef.
+Default value: `undef`

 ##### `msp_host`

 The host where the message submission program should deliver to.
 This can be a hostname or IP address.
 To prevent MX lookups for the host, put it in square brackets (e.g., `[hostname]`).
 Delivery to the local host would therefore use either `[127.0.0.1]` for IPv4 or `[IPv6:::1]` for IPv6.
+Default value: `[127.0.0.1]`

 ##### `msp_port`

 The port used for the message submission program.
 Can be a port number (e.g., `25`) or the literal `MSA` for delivery to the message submission agent on port 587.
+Make sure to configure a daemon that listens on this port or local mail will remain stuck in the submission queue.
+Default value: `MSA`

 ##### `auxiliary_packages`